-A second Problem Identification meeting was held on November 30, 2005, which included OHS staff (Director, Assistant Director, Statistical Research Manager, Planning and Evaluation Manager, Law Enforcement Liaisons, and Program Managers), a representative from the SC Department of Transportation and a local representative of the Federal Highway Administration (FHWA).
-The meeting began with a Statewide Statistical Overview by Tami Upchurch, Statistical Research Manager, to give participants a picture of the highway safety problems in general in the state.
+A Problem Identification meeting was held on January 11, 2007, which included OHS staff (Director, Assistant Director, Statistical Research Manager, Planning and Evaluation Manager, Law Enforcement Liaisons, and Program Managers).
+The meeting began with a Statewide Statistical Overview by Tami Upchurch, Statistical Research Manager, to give participants a picture of the highway safety problems in general in the state of South Carolina.
 The presentation included an identification of problem or priority counties in the state regarding traffic safety issues and concerns.
 A general discussion of major problem areas and identification of priority areas for funding followed.
-An analysis by the OHS was presented, based on traffic data over a three-year period, which shows eighteen (18) counties in the state of South Carolina as leading the state in at least four of six statistical categories regarding fatal and severe injury crashes (number alcohol-related, percentage alcohol-related, number speed-related, percentage speed-related, number alcohol and/or speed-related, and percentage alcohol and/or speed-related).
-The counties are: Abbeville, Aiken, Anderson, Berkeley, Charleston, Darlington, Florence, Greenville, Greenwood, Horry, Lancaster, Laurens, Lexington, Orangeburg, Pickens, Richland, Spartanburg, and York.
-During the November 30, 2005, meeting, the OHS tentatively designated the eighteen counties above as counties that would receive priority for federal funding, pending the outcome of subsequent input gathering meetings with federal partners.
-Priority areas for highway safety initiatives for FFY 2007 were tentatively adopted as Alcohol Countermeasures; Occupant Protection; Police Traffic Services/Speed Enforcement; and Traffic Records (Statewide Emphasis).
+An analysis by the OHS was presented, based on traffic data over a three-year period, which shows seventeen (17) counties in the state of South Carolina as leading the state in at least four of six statistical categories regarding fatal and severe injury crashes (number alcoholrelated, percentage alcohol-related, number speed-related, percentage speed-related, number alcohol and/or speed-related, and percentage alcohol and/or speed-related).
+The counties are: Aiken, Anderson, Berkeley, Charleston, Colleton, Dorchester, Florence, Greenville, Horry, Lancaster, Laurens, Lexington, Orangeburg, Pickens, Richland, Spartanburg, and York.
+During the meeting, the OHS tentatively designated the seventeen counties above as counties that would receive priority for federal funding, pending the outcome of subsequent input gathering meetings with federal partners.
+Priority areas for highway safety initiatives for FFY 2008 were tentatively adopted as Impaired Driving Countermeasures; Occupant Protection; Police Traffic Services/Speed Enforcement; and Traffic Records (Statewide Emphasis).